arunwidjaja/cloud-RAG/README.md

-# Cloud RAG
+# RAGBase

-Cloud RAG is a Retrieval-Augmented Generation client that allows users to query a database of assorted file types via a chat-style web interface.
+[RAGbase](https://www.ragbase.cloud/landing) is a Retrieval-Augmented Generation client that allows users to query a database of assorted file types via a chat-style web interface.
 It can also generate document summaries, as well as sentiment and theme analyses.
 Text transformation, embedding, and generation is currently powered primarily by DistilBERT, ADA, and GPT-4.

 ## Getting Started

-Cloud RAG can be compiled and run locally, but requires OpenAI API keys:
+RAGbase can be compiled and run locally, but requires OpenAI API keys:

 1. Update <code>/app/config.py</code> with local Chroma DB and file upload paths.